Skip to content

 Being in Bristol, we are inspired by many local technology, computing and robotics companies.
 We strive to make children aware of possible careers in the dynamic field of Computing and the wider STEM subjects.

-We support children to be digital citizens who recognise both the benefits and challenges of an ever-changing digital world through online safety discussions.
-Lessons guide them to consider their own safety and responsibility to contribute positively to an online society.
+Following our HUMANS curriculum framework, we support children to be digital citizens who recognise both the benefits and challenges of an ever-changing digital world through online safety discussions.
+Lessons guide them to consider their own safety, happiness and responsibility to contribute positively to an online society.

 Working with new technologiesCurriculum